XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 a few orbits is `distance = 8 * Mtot`, however this strongly depends on `q` and the spins of component objects
 - `outer_shells`: This allows for additional shells to be placed near the compactified domain.
 This can be helpful for more accurate quasi-equilibrium ID at lower resolution, but otherwise can be ignored and left to zero
-- `q`: this parameter is computed.
-Changing it by hand does nothing
 - `res`: global resolution of the binary!
+- `adot`: (optional) This is the radial infall velocity parameter when performing eccentricity reduction.
+This will be discussed more in the eccentricity reduction section below
-- `global_omega`: the orbital frequency of the binary.
-This will be discussed in detail in the relevant sections below
+- `ecc_omega`: (optional) This is the fixed orbital velocity parameter used when performing eccentricity reduction.
+This will be discussed more in the eccentricity reduction section below

 ## Fields